- Set Up

 NR 9.0

 Consider two problems.
-First, find an $x^\star$ that solves a system of equations:
+First, find an x⋆ that solves a system of equations:

-Here, $\overrightarrow{0}$ is a vector of zeros.
-This is sometimes called finding the root of the system $g(x)$.
-The second problem is to find an $x^\star$ that maximizes $f(x)$, or
+Here, →0 is a vector of zeros.
+This is sometimes called finding the root of the system g(x).
+The second problem is to find an x⋆ that maximizes f(x), or

 So maximizing a function can be thought of as solving for the zeros of the gradient.
 However, algorithms to solve (a) and (b) are not quite the same.
 One way to think about why is that the system in 1 could be anything.
 But partial derivatives are a very special kind of system.
 So algorithms to maximize a function can be more efficient than applying algorithms designed to solve possibly crazy systems.